THOMASELOVE/500-2021/osia/claims/README.md

 This page identifies the 14 "claimed" OSIA studies in Spring 2021.

 - The [Abstracts for the studies are provided here](https://github.com/THOMASELOVE/500-2021/blob/master/osia/claims/pdf/abstracts_osia_2021.pdf).
-They are arranged in alphabetical order of the first author.
+They are arranged by group, and then in alphabetical order of the first author.
 - All Second Reader decisions will be made before our next class, on 2021-03-11.
+    - The paper you submitted as First Reader has been assigned to one of three groups.
+You will serve as Second Reader for a paper in one of the other two groups.
+    - Please review the abstracts for the papers in the other two groups, and then

 ## Group 1 (papers to be discussed in Class 08: 2021-03-25)